-Even in those with a structured system there seems to be lack of innovation, passion and most importantly motivation.
-They have a defeatist attitude: "China are too good, so what's the point?!"
+Even for those with a structured system, there seems to be lack of innovation, passion and most importantly motivation.
+They have a defeatist attitude: “China is too good, so what’s the point?!”

 England’s table tennis team have actually performed exceptionally well over the past two years, resulting in three men now being ranked inside the world’s top 100.
 They also finished third at the 2016 World Team Championships and reached the quarter-finals at the 2016 Olympics, losing out to China.